suppaduppax/dst-dedicated-server-scripts/README.md

 A collection of scripts to run and manage Don't Starve Together dedicated servers

 ## Quick start guide
+### Prerequisites ###
+The steam must already be installed in your system.
+Go to https://developer.valvesoftware.com/wiki/SteamCMD for instructions (the QuickStart used the manual installation into the user home directory)
+A server along with a token must already be extracted to the klei dst directory.
+Go to https://accounts.klei.com/login to create your server template and token.
+This guide does not cover these two steps and assumes it has already been done.

+### Installation and Setup ###
 Clone the repo to your system.
 All directories in these instructions will be in the users home directory.

 ```